Rules and regulations governing ABEA’s operations

 5.1 Responsibility.
 The Council shall be the custodian of all the property of ABEA, and shall be responsible for the management and control of its property and affairs.

 5.2 Membership.
-The Council shall be composed of twenty-two (22) Active Members: (a) the six (6) titular offices; (b) the retiring President who shall automatically remain a member for another year; (c) the Chairs of the standing committees (11); and (d) two other Councilors elected at large; and (e) two resident/fellow liaisons.
+The Council shall be composed of thirteen (22) Active Members: (a) the six (6) titular offices; (b) the retiring President who shall automatically remain a member for another year; (c) the Chairs of the standing committees; and (d) two other Councilors elected at large.

 5.3 Officers.
 The President and Secretary of ABEA shall be Chair and Secretary of the Council, respectively.

 5.4 Meetings.
 The Council shall meet twice per year: immediately preceding the annual meeting of the AAO-HNS and immediately preceding the opening of the Scientific Presentations of the Combined Otolaryngological Spring Meeting (“COSM”).

 At each Executive Session, or at any other time deemed necessary, the Council shall appoint members to serve on the following committees or represent their respective constituents: